DNYANA645/DNYANA645/README.md

 ### 👋 Hi there, I'm Dnyanesh Shinde!

-🎓 3rd-year B.Tech student at Suryodaya College of Engineering and Technology
+🎓Final-year B.Tech student at Suryodaya College of Engineering and Technology

 🧠 Passionate about **AI, ML, IoT**, and solving real-world problems